mistermboy/pyCompiler/README.md

 ```

 ### Using PYCompyler
-To use PYCompyler there are two alternatives, you can write your own program (PONER AQUÍ ENLACE A LA SINTAXIS) or use a program example.
+To use PYCompyler there are two alternatives, you can write your own program (PONER AQUÍ ENLACE A LA SINTAXIS) or use an example program.
 I recommend you the last option if it´s your first time.
+There are a few example programs in the folder called "program4Test".

+Once you have chosen an option...